Who Should Attend

 What does successfully completing the PSA Train-the-Trainer (TTT) Course mean for me?

-Upon successful completion of the full, two-day PSA TTT, you will be a PSA Trainer.
+Upon successful completion of the PSA TTT, you will be a PSA Trainer and will receive a certificate from the Association of Food and Drug Officials (AFDO) that verifies you have completed the training course.
+This certificate satisfies the same training requirement outlined in § 112.22(c) because the entire PSA Grower Training Course content is covered at the PSA Train-the-Trainer Course, but in greater detail.
 Completing this training allows you to deliver curriculum modules as a trainer in a PSA Grower Training, under the direction of a PSA Lead Trainer.
 Every PSA Grower Training must have at least one PSA Lead Trainer present.
 Anyone presenting at a PSA Grower Training must be, at minimum, a PSA Trainer.

 For further clarification about how to become a PSA Trainer or PSA Lead Trainer, please read the PSA Trainer Flow Diagram.